 It is a form of talking therapy that allows you to express yourself creatively.
 Some people see it as a language to communicate with.
+It can be very useful when working with Neurodivergent Autism ADHD clients.
 You can use symbols, colour, form, movement, sound, clay, creative writing, poetry, musical instruments, miniatures, drama, or whatever you are drawn to.
 The process is more important than the final product or how creative you are.
 You don’t need to be an artist or be «good» at anything.
 What is more important is your curiosity and engagement with the creative journey.

 You can explore the feelings by pouring them into a creative expression.
 You might get spontaneous insights or not, and both are perfectly fine.
 The purpose of the sessions is to explore in a relaxed environment what wants to be expressed, heard, and seen, being open to what comes up.
 Metaphors, images, and movements go beyond words, taking us deeper into the emotional experience.
 They compress and distill the essence of what is being communicated.
 They act as messengers from which the client and I can learn something.

 - explaining concepts for which words are not available

 - accessing deeper emotions and processing them